Amrita Rao: Career fluctuations and setback (2007–2016)

-Further career and recent work (2013–present)

 In 2013, Rao starred in the national award-winning, courtroom, comedy-drama Jolly LLB.
 She played the lead role of Sandhya, the girlfriend of Arshad Warsi's character.
 The film received positive reviews and won the National Film Award for Best Feature Film in Hindi.
 Rao with limited performance in the film received average applause.
 Mohar Basu of Koimoi commented, "Amrita Rao could have been avoided in the film altogether.
 Though she is immensely pleasant, she and her role have nothing to contribute to the film".

 Anil Sharma's action drama Singh Saab the Great was her next release.
 Co-starring alongside Sunny Deol, Rao played a journalist Shikha Chaturvedi.
 The film was largely panned by critics but Rao's performance earned positive reviews.
 Namrata Joshi of Outlook said, "Amrita Rao plays a role that feels like something she has already done, all the emotional support".
 The film received predominately negative reviews, nevertheless was an above-average grosser at the box office with revenues of ₹29 crore.
 Later that year, she appeared alongside Amitabh Bachchan, Ajay Devgn, Kareena Kapoor, Arjun Rampal, and Manoj Bajpai in Prakash Jha's political drama Satyagraha.
 Rao played the role of Sumitra, the daughter-in-law of Amitabh Bachchan's character.
 Rao was praised in particular; Resham Sengar of Zee News wrote, "Ms. Rao has the sweetly cherubic looks.
 She is convincing in most of the emotional scenes.
 But again, her scope of performance is just limited to mouthing a few important dialogues."
 The film was poorly received by critics and failed to make a profit at the box office.
 Despite having moderate reviews, the film grossed over ₹60 crore at the domestic box office.

-Rao made her Television acting debut in 2016 with &TV's Meri Awaaz Hi Pehchaan Hai portraying the elder sister Kalyani Gaikwad.
+Rao made her television acting debut in 2016 with &TV's Meri Awaaz Hi Pehchaan Hai portraying the elder sister Kalyani Gaikwad.
 The story showed three generations of two sisters whose lives revolve around music.
 Her character's older version was played by Deepti Naval.

+Intermittent work (2019–present)

-After a five-year absence from the screen, Rao played leading role in Abhijit Panse's Thackeray, a biopic based on a right-wing pro-Marathi politician Balasaheb Thackeray.
+After a five-year absence from the screen, Rao played a leading role in Abhijit Panse's 2019 film Thackeray, a biopic based on a right-wing pro-Marathi politician Balasaheb Thackeray.
 Rao played the role of Meena Thackeray, wife of Balasaheb Thackeray.
 The film as well as Rao received mixed to negative reviews from critics.
 Shilpa Jamkhandikar of Reuters wrote, "Amrita Rao, who plays Thackeray's wife, has the cosmetic role of providing endless cups of tea to visitors and gaze at her husband dotingly".

+Rao reprised her role as Sandhya in Jolly LLB 3 opposite Arshad Warsi in 2025.
+The film marked her return to cinema after a six year hiatus.
+The film received generally positive reviews from critics.